daytonn/ecto_cooler/README.md

 - ### Generate CRUD functions for a given `Ecto.Repo` and `Ecto.Schema`

   - `EctoCooler` can be used to generate CRUD functions for a given `Ecto.Repo` and `Ecto.Schema`.
-By default it will create every function needed to create, read, update, and delete the resouce.
-It includes the `!` version of each function (where relevant) that will raise an error instead of return an error tuple.
+By default it will create every function needed to create, read, update, and delete the resource.
+It includes the `!` variant of each function (where relevant) that raises on failure rather than returning an error tuple.

 - ### Allow customization of generated resources

   - You can optionally include or exclude specific functions to generate exactly the functions your context requires.
-There's also two handy aliases for generating read/write only functions.
+There are also handy aliases (`:read`, `:read_write`, `:delete`) for quickly generating common subsets of functions.

 - ### Automatic pluralization